 Taking care of your garbage disposal is easy.
 Review these garbage disposal maintenance tips that you can handle on your own to extend the lifespan of your disposal.

 Know What Not to Put Down Your Garbage Disposal

 Be mindful of what food waste is going into your garbage disposal.
 While there are lots of items that can be put into the disposal without any issues, there are some that could lead to damages down the line.
 This includes:

 - Celery stalks

 Placing harmful chemicals down your drains can cause pipe problems over time.
 Try a natural cleaning solution such as baking soda and vinegar.
 This pulls up grime and sludge that you can then wipe away and dispose of.

-Your garbage disposal should be cleaned every two weeks or so depending on usage.
-Mark your calendar and schedule regular cleanings of your garbage disposal to ensure you not only leave behind that stinky smell, but you extend the life of your disposal as well.
+To keep your garbage disposal working, it should be cleaned regularly.
+We recommend cleaning your disposal and drain every two weeks or so depending on usage.
+Mark your calendar and schedule regular cleanings of your garbage disposal to ensure you not only leave behind a funky smell, but you extend the life of your disposal as well.

 Knowing the truth about your garbage disposal can help you to take the necessary steps to keep your unit in peak operating condition for years to come.
 In the event that your garbage disposal does breakdown or become clogged, hiring experienced plumbing professionals you can rely on is a good idea.

 Express Sewer & Drain has a team of expert plumbers in the Sacramento area to help you keep your garbage disposal running smoothly.
 If you ever run into any problems, don’t wait to reach out to us right away!